-PIL and PyYAML are installed automatically by easy_install.
+Pillow and PyYAML are installed automatically by pip.

-Shapely can be installed with easy_install Shapely.
+Shapely can be installed with pip install Shapely.
 This will already include the required geos.dll.

 MapProxy requires GDAL/OGR for coverage support.
 MapProxy can either load the gdal.dll directly or use the osgeo.ogr Python package.
 You can download and install inofficial Windows binaries of GDAL and the Python package (e.g. gdal-19-xxxx-code.msi).

 You need to add the installation path to the Windows PATH environment variable in both cases.
 You can set the variable temporary on the command line (spaces in the filename need no quotes or escaping):

 Or you can add it to your systems environment variables.

 You also need to set GDAL_DRIVER_PATH or OGR_DRIVER_PATH to the gdalplugins directory when you want to use the Oracle plugin (extra download from URL above):

 set GDAL_DRIVER_PATH=C:\Program Files (x86)\GDAL\gdalplugins